County of Santa Barbara

 DISTRICT ATTORNEY'S OFFICE

-Consider recommendations regarding the California Governor’s Office of Emergency
+Consider recommendations regarding the California Governor’s Office of Emergency Services (Cal

-Services (Cal OES) Child Advocacy Center (KC) Program Grant Program, as follows:
+OES) Child Advocacy Center (KC) Program Grant Program, as follows:

-a) Adopt a Resolution authorizing the District Attorney or his designee to submit an
+a) Adopt a Resolution authorizing the District Attorney or his designee to submit an application, and

-of Compliance, and Application Signatures Form to accept anticipated funding with the Cal
+Application Signatures Form to accept anticipated funding with the Cal OES KC Program for the

-OES KC Program for the award period of April 1, 2026 through March 31, 2027, up to a
+award period of April 1, 2026 through March 31, 2027, up to a maximum grant subaward amount

-maximum grant subaward amount of $200,000.00, subject to the approval and concurrence of
+of $200,000.00, subject to the approval and concurrence of Risk Management, Auditor-Controller,

-Risk Management, Auditor-Controller, and County Counsel;
+and County Counsel;

-b) Approve and authorize the District Attorney, or designee, to execute any future
+b) Approve and authorize the District Attorney, or designee, to execute any future amendments to

-amendments to extend the term of the Grant Award Agreement through September 30, 2027,
+extend the term of the Grant Award Agreement through September 30, 2027, or to increase the

-or to increase the grant award in an amount not to exceed an additional $50,000.00, with the
+grant award in an amount not to exceed an additional $50,000.00, with the concurrence of Risk

-concurrence of Risk Management, County Counsel, and Auditor-Controller; and
+Management, County Counsel, and Auditor-Controller; and

-c) Determine that the above recommended actions are exempt from the California
+c) Determine that the above recommended actions are exempt from the California Environmental

-Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(4)
+Quality Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(4) because they consist of

-because they consist of government funding mechanisms or other government fiscal
+government funding mechanisms or other government fiscal activities, which do not involve any

-activities, which do not involve any commitment to any specific project which may result in a
+commitment to any specific project which may result in a potentially significant physical impact on

 A-13)